syncfusion/blazor-docs/src/lists/listview/customizing-templates.md

 ## Header Template

-ListView header can be customized with the help of the `HeaderTemplate` property.
+Listview header can be customized with the help of the `HeaderTemplate` property.

-To customize header template in your application, set your customized template string to `HeaderTemplate` property along with `ShowHeader` property as `true` to display the ListView header.
+To customize header template in your application, set your customized template string to `HeaderTemplate` property along with `ShowHeader` property as `true` to display the Listview header.

-In the following example, we have rendered ListView with customized header which contains search, add and sort buttons.
+In the following example, we have rendered Listview with customized header which contains search, add and sort buttons.

 ```csharp
 @using Syncfusion.Blazor.Lists